raymondngiam/CarND-MPC-Project/README.md

 ### Overview

 This is a project for Udacity's Self Driving Car Nanodegree.
 The objective of this project is to implement Model Predictive Control in C++ to maneuver the vehicle around a race track in a simulated environment.
 The simulator will provide the desired future waypoints (from a path planning module), current global position of the vehicle and the velocity (mph).
-The cross track error CTE, appropriate steering angle and throttle command have to be determined at every measurement update.
+The cross track error CTE, heading error, appropriate steering angle and throttle command have to be determined at every measurement update.

 ---